Wedding and engagement ring guide

 Caring for your ring

-Ideas for how to propose this Christmas
+Ideas for how to propose this Valentine's Day

-Our favourite festive proposal ideas
+Our favourite Valentine's proposal ideas

 - Escape the house for a while and go on a relaxed walk together, finding a quiet spot along your route where you can pop the question.
 The best part about this idea is you can rewalk your route in the future and reminisce about it together.